kovalchuk11/taskTracker/README.md

 I will be very grateful if you write to me what needs to be fixed here.
 So that I can improve my skill. https://www.linkedin.com/in/ivan-kovalchuk-7740a511a/

+## Before running Locally

+Сreate a schema and tables.
+The script is located in the resources folder.

+### Used technologies

+- Spring Boot
+- Spring Security
+- Spring jdbctemplate
+- JWT

 # API

 #### The project was deployed to heroku